pq-code-package/mldsa-native/README.md

 can use it instead of the one shipped with mldsa-native.
 See [FIPS202.md](FIPS202.md), and [examples/bring_your_own_fips202](examples/bring_your_own_fips202) for an example using tiny_sha3[^tiny_sha3].

-### Will I need to use the assembly backends?
+### Do I need to use the assembly backends?

-No. If you want a C-only build, you will be able to omit the native backend directories from your import and configure the build accordingly in your config.h.
+No. If you want a C-only build, just omit the directories [mldsa/src/native](mldsa/src/native) and/or [mldsa/src/fips202/native](mldsa/src/fips202/native) from your import and unset `MLD_CONFIG_USE_NATIVE_BACKEND_ARITH` and/or `MLD_CONFIG_USE_NATIVE_BACKEND_FIPS202` in your [config.h](mldsa/src/config.h).

 ### Do I need to setup CBMC to use mldsa-native?

-No. While we recommend considering formal verification for security-critical applications, mldsa-native will build and run without CBMC.
-Function contracts and loop invariants will be ignored unless `CBMC` is defined during compilation.
+No. While we recommend that you consider using it, mldsa-native will build + run fine without CBMC -- just make sure to include [cbmc.h](mldsa/src/cbmc.h) and have `CBMC` undefined.
+In particular, you do _not_ need to remove all function contracts and loop invariants from the code; they will be ignored unless `CBMC` is set.

 ### Does mldsa-native support all security levels of ML-DSA?

 Yes. mldsa-native supports all three ML-DSA security levels (ML-DSA-44, ML-DSA-65, ML-DSA-87) as defined in FIPS 204.
-The security level is a compile-time parameter.
+The security level is a compile-time parameter configured by setting `MLD_CONFIG_PARAMETER_SET=44/65/87` in [config.h](mldsa/src/config.h).

 ### Does mldsa-native use hedged or deterministic signing?